-"Our tutors get to know us and treat us as individuals - there are rules but more like a job than school - I know I am in trouble if I am late for a session."
+"Our tutors get to know us and treat us as individuals - there are rules but more like a job than school."

 "I like working in a studio with no uniform, calling our tutors by their first names and doing projects I want to do with no exams."

 "I've done loads of real photography jobs, got paid and published.
 I am really confident about going for jobs as my portfolio shows what I can do!"

 - Photojournalist/News Photographer

 What can I do next?

 Successful completion of this course will enable you to progress onto the UAL Level 3 Extended Diploma in Art & Design (Photography) and subsequently to either HND Photography at Hertford Regional College or relevant degree courses.
 You would be able to enter the industry at assistant or junior level.
 You will have the skills and experience to be confident in the use of most photographic and digital processes and will have a portfolio of photographic work that will support your application of further study.

 What will I be doing?

 - Produce practical assignments using manual and digital SLR cameras with the opportunity to develop time based media projects